St4NNi/jam-rs/docs/SENSITIVITY.md

 ## Resource controls

 Global `--threads` bounds parallel candidate processing.
-Global `--memory` sets the resource cache budget used by `jam trace`; seed occurrence, anchor, chain, alignment-window, retained-alignment, and JSON output buffers are bounded by the selected profile and runner configuration.
-The value is an operational budget, not a hard process RSS limit because mmap pages, allocator arenas, thread stacks, parser buffers, and the runtime can add overhead.
+Global `--memory-target` sets the resource cache budget used by `jam trace`; seed occurrence, anchor, chain, alignment-window, retained-alignment, and JSON output buffers are bounded by the selected profile and runner configuration.
+The value is an internal target, not a hard process RSS limit because mmap pages, allocator arenas, thread stacks, parser buffers, and the runtime can add overhead.

 For a reproducible run, preserve the complete `run_header`, including the